roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's 18-Year-Old Friend: Madison Is #1 ****** byNonStopFunGuy© The other guys on our football team's staff agree with me that our university should really be called "Fuck U." Because it is filled with slutty coeds who love to fuck.
+The other guys on our football team's staff agree with me that our university should really be called "Fuck U." Because it is filled with slutty coeds who love to fuck.
 Although I have to say, now into our third season here, the best fuck of all of them was actually an 18 year old high school senior visiting the campus for a night, named Madison.
 She was a hot, shapely black track athlete who could fuck the skin off of a hard cock!

  I can proudly say, I have a bit of experience in the area, I mean, seeing 18 to 22 year old girls have wild sex.
 I'm 39 and used to play some ball and got into coaching professional teams in the NFL.
 That was insanely hard work for really lousy pay.
 So two and a half years ago, I got invited to join a staff at a not- so-successful college.
 What a fucking good decision I made to join them.
 The work was just as hard, the pay even lower, but I found myself around horny college girls pretty constantly.
 I'm married, but so what.
 I can't turn down 19 year old pussy when it's offered to me.
 Now halfway through our third season, to date I've banged no less than 12 separate girls who go to this school - - mostly in their dorm rooms, sometimes on road trips when I'm saying in a motel room.
 This year I have three regular girlfriends I'm fucking, including a blonde cheerleader in her Junior year, whom I started banging last year.